woodystock/learner-materials-testing-react-components/activities/activity-5.md

     		}}/>
     );

-}`
+	}
+s`

--   Take a moment to understand the pseudocode flow above.
+-   Take a moment to understand the pseudocode above before reading on.

-We're still telling the Form component about any updates, but we're also getting each component to check the value entered each time it changes.
-We're using empty string as a signal that there's no errors.
+💡  We're still using the handler passed to us from the form component to inform it about any updates, but we're also getting each component to check the value entered each time it changes.
+And we're using empty string as a signal that there's no errors.

 -   Add an `<ErrorMessage/>` component to each field.
-This should take `errorMessage` from the state as a prop, and display it in red next to the input field.
+This should take `errorMessage` from the state as a prop, and its job is to display it in red next to the input field if there's a message, or to display nothing if not.

 -   Use this pattern to add a `validate` function to each field using the rules the aliens gave us. 👾

 -   Each field should now display a red error message if invalid data is entered.

-😭 STRUGGLING?
-Check out [Activity 5 Hints](./activity-5-hints.md) for some extra help with the `<SpeciesName/>` field as an example.
+😭  Getting lost?
+Check out [Activity 5 Hints](./activity-5-hints.md) for some extra help with one field which should get you going again.

 We're nearly done!